IHC to invest $2 bn in Adani Group's green portfolio | Business

 The investment is subject to shareholder and regulatory approvals and shall comply with the Sebi regulations.

-''IHC and Adani portfolio are committed to growing the business partnership across multiple strategic opportunities in India, the Middle East and Africa,'' the group said.
+''IHC and Adani portfolio is committed to growing the business partnership across multiple strategic opportunities in India, the Middle East, and Africa,'' the group said.

 Syed Basar Shueb, CEO and Managing Director of IHC, said, ''This will be a long-term investment in India as the country is driving much innovation globally, including the green energy sector.
 The opportunity to earn a compelling return on investment in green energy has never been greater.
 We are confident that Adani companies will play a significant role in unleashing India's total green energy potential, reflecting positively on our shareholders' commitment''.

 The transaction is expected to be completed in a month after all necessary approvals are obtained.
-The capital will be utilised for pursuing the growth of the respective businesses, further strengthening the balance sheet and for general corporate purposes.
+The capital will be utilized for pursuing the growth of the respective businesses, further strengthening the balance sheet, and for general corporate purposes.

-While AGEL is a renewable energy firm with a portfolio of 20.4 GW, ATL is the transmission and distribution business arm with a cumulative transmission network of 18,875 circuit kilometres.
-AEL is the incubation arm that is focused on building emerging infrastructure businesses, contributing to nation-building and divesting them into separate listed entities.
+While AGEL is a renewable energy firm with a portfolio of 20.4 GW, ATL is the transmission and distribution business arm with a cumulative transmission network of 18,875 circuit kilometers.
+AEL is the incubation arm that is focused on building emerging infrastructure businesses, contributing to nation-building, and divesting them into separate listed entities.

+Spencer Ng, Vice President, Moody's Investors Service, said the announcement by ATL is credit positive. ''If completed as announced, the equity proceeds would help alleviate some of the downward pressure on Adani Transmission's credit metrics caused by its substantial pipeline of growth projects over the next 3-4 years.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)